Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 One category contains `TachyonMaster`, `TachyonMaster2` and so on, representing all Tachyon masters;
 one of them is the leader, and the others are standbys. `TachyonMaster` is also the master for other software, like Hadoop.
-Each node also runs workers for Tachyon and and for other software like Hadoop.
+Each node also runs workers for Tachyon and other software like Hadoop.

-Another group contains `TachyonWorker1`, `TachyonWorker2` and so on, each node runs workers for Tachyon and other software like Hadoop.
+Another group contains `TachyonWorker1`, `TachyonWorker2` and so on.
+Each node runs workers for Tachyon and other software like Hadoop.

-To ssh into a node, run
+To ssh into a node, run:

 ```bash
 $ vagrant ssh <node name>
 ```

-For example, you can ssh into `TachyonMaster` with
+For example, you can ssh into `TachyonMaster` with:

 ```bash
 $ vagrant ssh TachyonMaster
 ```

-All software are installed under the root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`, and Zookeeper is installed in `/zookeeper`.
+All software is installed under the root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`, and Zookeeper is installed in `/zookeeper`.

-On the leader master node, you can run some tests against Tachyon to check its health:
+On the leader master node, you can run tests against Tachyon to check its health:

 ```bash
 $ /tachyon/bin/tachyon runTests
 ```

-After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
+After the tests finish, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.